apigee/istio-mixer-adapter/README.md

 * Select your environment(s).
 * Set the Quota to `5` requests every `1` `minute`.
 * Add a Path with the `+Custom Resource` button.
 Set the path to `/`.
+* Add the service name `helloworld.default.svc.cluster.local` to `Istio Services`.
+  Note that you could also use the `apigee-istio bindings` command to associate the product with an Istio service.
 * Save

 [Create a Developer](https://apigee.com/developers) - use any values you wish.
 Be creative!